xSke/mechs.team/docs/player-pages/former-exchanged/doc-anice.md

 # Doc Anice (Doc/Docs)

 Doc Anice joined the Core Mechanics in Season 12 as a pitcher.
-During the Season 12 Elections, Doc was traded to the Canada Moist Talkers in exchange for PolkaDot Patterson.
-Doc currently plays for the Philly Pies.
+During the [Season 12 Elections](/team-history/season12/#doc-dot-exchange), Doc was traded to the Canada Moist Talkers in exchange for PolkaDot Patterson.
+Doc currently plays for the Philly Pies as a batter.

 ---